Isaac Fuller

-Isaac Fuller (1606(?) – 1672) was an English painter.
+Isaac Fuller (1606 (?) – 1672) was an English painter.
 Trained in France, he worked in Oxford and London.
 His works included portraits, religious subjects and decorative paintings.

 Early life and education

 Fuller is often said to have been born in 1606, but may have been born as late as 1620.
-According to Bainbrigge Buckeridge, writing at the beginning of the 18th century, he studied under the French Baroque painter François Perrier in Paris.
+According to Bainbrigg Buckeridge, writing at the beginning of the 18th century, he studied under the French Baroque painter François Perrier in Paris.